 Our view is that such Agreements are not appropriate in all situations and accordingly we do not prepare them in all situations, but that there are still circumstances where such agreements are appropriate.
 In each case we make an assessment of the party's particular circumstances and if appropriate, we can assist you by preparing a Binding Financial Agreement to protect your property.

-If you would like to look at your options regarding protecting your assets, contact us for an initial free 30 minute consultation at any one of our metropolitan Adelaide or South Australian regional locations.
+If you would like to look at your options regarding protecting your assets, contact us for a consultation at any one of our metropolitan Adelaide or South Australian regional locations.